 An interesting statement Dr. Keirsey made in relation to this was about who is best equipped to deal with the mentally insane.
 He said, “It’s definitely not the medics who have the answers for mental illness.”
 He stated that the approach of many medics was to diagnose a patient with some kind of mental disorder and then prescribe a drug that pharmaceutical companies have manufactured to address symptomatic behaviors (and not root causes.)
 He claimed that psychotropic drugs may mask some symptoms, but that they are not able to address the underlying feelings of worthlessness which caused the behaviors of insanity in the first place.

-Dr. Keirsey referred to himself as a mythologist, and identified as being agnostic, and yet he expressed emphatically, “I believe that the insane are best dealt with by the church.
-It’s not the medics, it’s the clergy that can best help the insane.”
+Dr. Keirsey referred to himself as a mythologist—often comparing many myths of all the world’s religions, and cultural mythologies.
+Although he self-identified as being agnostic, he found the notion of the existence of any unobservable supernatural beings (i.e. gods, deities, angels, demons, or spirits) as being quite problematic; and yet he expressed emphatically, that those who are “troubled or troublesome” are best dealt with by healers who are in the business of making people whole.
+He stated that it’s not “the medics” (“the pill pushers”) who can help.
+It’s the counselors and the clergy, who can best bring about changes that heal.
 Why is this the case?
-He stated simply, “It’s because the church provides instant worth to those who feel worthless.”
-His reasoning was that because feelings of worthlessness are the root of all madness, the church has a transformative effect for the insane by declaring that an individual has worth.
+He stated simply, “It’s because religion can provide instant worth to those who feel worthless.”
+His reasoning was that because feelings of worthlessness are the root of all madness; faith, spirituality or religion can have a transformative effect for the insane by declaring that an individual has worth.

 The idea that we have worth to an infinite God, who is supremely worthy, is a powerful concept to someone who feels worthless.
 When someone enters a faith community feeling worthless, worrying about if they will be rejected, and yet, are embraced instead of being shunned, it can feel so amazing.
 The greatest fear of someone who feels worthless, is to be abandoned.
 So being embraced ends up obliterating any feelings of abandonment.
 The ideas of hope, redemption, and love serve as the utmost surprise for someone who was written off as being unworthy.